Ryo-N7/Ryo-N7.github.io/_posts/2020-05-14-webscrape-soccer-data-with-R.md

 -   Create your own R functions: Pinpoint exactly what you want to scrape as well as some cleaning steps post-scraping in one function or multiple functions.
--   Start small, then scale up: Try your scraping function on one player/team, then do entire team/league.
+-   Start small, then scale up: Test your scraping function on one player/team, then do entire team/league.
 -   Iterate over a set of URL links: Use {purrr}, `for` loops, `lapply()` (whatever your preference).